learn-co-students/derivative-rules-ds-apply-000/README.md

 ##### The constant factor rule

-Believe it or not, we've already made use of the constant factor rule.
+After learning the power rule, the constant factor is a breeze.
 The constant factor addresses how to take the derivative of a function multiplied by a constant.

 So in the above example, we our function of $f(x) = 3*x$.
 Now, the derivative of that function